polkadot-evm/frontier/template/README.md

 $ ./target/debug/frontier-template-node --dev
 ```

-The node also supports to use manual seal (to produce block manually through RPc).
+The node also supports to use manual seal (to produce block manually through RPC).
 This is also used by the ts-tests:

 ```
 $ ./target/debug/frontier-template-node --dev --manual-seal
 ```

-### Docker image
+### Docker Based Development

-You can run the frontier node (for development) within Docker directly.
+Optionally, You can build and run the frontier node within Docker directly.
 The Dockerfile is optimized for development speed.
 (Running the `docker run...` command will recompile the binaries but not the dependencies)